 Required for everyone!
-Students who fail to pass the syllabus quiz with 100% accuracy by the due date will be administratively dropped from the course.
+Students who fail to pass the syllabus quiz with 100% accuracy by the due date will be reported to their advisor and asked to drop the course.

 You will take a quiz based on the course requirements and the use of course technology.
 The purpose is to ensure that you clearly understand the course requirements and how to use the course online tools.
 You may retake the quiz as many times as you need to earn 100%.